Structural Bioinformatics Library

 • mandatory dependencies :

-• ESBTL and Eigen are header-only libraries; so is CGAL from the version 4.10 onward.
+• Eigen are header-only libraries; so is CGAL from the version 4.10 onward.

 • GMP and Boost are generally provided by Unix systems with static versions.